magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 mv test/valip/test/predicates.clj test/valip/test/predicates.cljc
 ```

-Then open the two files and update their namespaces' declarations and
+Then open the two files and update their namespaces declarations and
 symbols definitions as follows:

 ```clj